Covantec/quaive.manual/workspaces/workspace_content/index.rst

 .. image::  ../images/create-document-3.png

 Type your text in the given text area of the open document.
-For formatting you can use the editor functions above the textarea which allow basic formatting as list elements, tables and also embedded images or links.
+For formatting you can use the editor functions above the text-area which allow basic formatting as list elements, tables and also embedded images or links.

 .. image::  ../images/create-document-4.png